nobias-fht/testa-organoid-nuclei/README.md

 - From this terminal, initialize a git repository by typing `git init`.
 - Download the pipeline by typing `git pull https://github.com/nobias-fht/testa-organoid-nuclei`.
 - Create a conda environment by typing `conda env create -f nobias.yml`
+- Once this is finished, you will need to manually upgrade pytorch by typing `pip install --upgrade torch torchvision --index-url https://download.pytorch.org/whl/cu118`
 - Copy the `models` folder into the same folder as the scripts